VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Structure

 - Sauté & Skewers site structure was created from the UX user stories - therefore developed with pages that where required to enable users to sign up and add data.
-- All pages are designed identically with 3 sections - a Navbar, content area and a footer.
+- All pages are designed identically with 3 sections - a navbar, content area and a footer.
-- The Home page has a main image and 'Welcome' text.
+- The Home page has 'Welcome' text that introduces the site.
+An 'About Us' section that gives instruction to join.
+A main image and 3 smaller images.
 - The Highlights page shows a selection of recipe content and images for all users to view.
+This can be updated and/or changed - as and when the owner wants.
 - The Register page has a basic registration form with a button and a link to login if already registered.
 - The Login page has a basic login form with a button and a link to register if not already a member.
-- Once logged in the Login page becomes a Profile page, this shows a 'Welcome back' text, a few enticing words and a links to the 'Add Recipe' 'Highlights' 'Recipes' Page.
+- Once logged in the Login page opens a Profile page, this shows a 'Welcome Back' text, a few enticing words and a links to the 'Add Recipe' 'Highlights' 'Recipes' Pages.
-- The Add Recipe page is where users add their own recipes once they submit the recipe it should take them to the Recipes page where the user can see it.
+- The Add Recipe page is where users can add their own recipes.
+There is a form to complete and a 'Add Recipe' button to submit their recipe.
+  Once the recipe is submitted the user is redirected to the Recipes page with a flash message 'Recipe Successfully Added' here the user can see their new entry.
 - The Recipes page is the home of user recipes already added.
 This is data stored in the MongoDB database.
+- If logged in, a user can see all recipes in the database, with functionality to 'edit' or 'delete' their own.
+- If the user wants to 'Edit' a recipe they created, they can click on the edit button and it will take them to the 'Edit Recipe' Page.
+- The Edit Recipe page mirrors the Add Recipe page, however this has an additional 'Cancel' button in case the user changes their mind.
+- If the user wants to 'Delete' an entry, they can click the 'Delete' button and the recipe will be deleted.
+The user is advised with a flash message 'Recipe has been deleted'.
+- Users can only Edit or Delete their own recipes, buttons are not active on other users entries.
-- Finally the Log out page displays, a 'You have been logged out message' and the same Log in view.
+- Finally the Log Out page displays, a 'You have been logged out message' and the returns to the Log In page view.

 ### Skeleton

 - Wireframes where created with only the main pages of the site in mind.
-Therefore only four where initially created.
+Therefore only four for 2 device type where initially created.
 - These Desktop and Mobile wireframes demonstrate the basic design and structure of the site and the required elements each page needed.
 - All wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/).